joaovictorvilela/joaovictorvilela/README.md

 ### Hey!
 Welcome to my profile!
 How is it going? 👋

 - 🚀 I’m currently a Computer Science Student (UFAL)
-- 💻 Python, Django, HTML5, CSS3 and JavaScript
+- 💻 Python, Django, HTML and CSS3
 - ✨ Learning is continuous and there will always be a next level